jeiea/haskero/client/doc/installation.md

 ## 6 - Launch vscode

-Here we go, all dependencies are up and we can launch vscdoe in the project folder
+Here we go, all dependencies are up and we can launch vscode in the project folder
 > `code .`